playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Vue

-While Angular strictly uses lifecycle methods and React utilizes a `useEffect` hook to handle side effects, Vue does a bit of both.
+While Angular strictly uses lifecycle methods and React uses a `useEffect` hook to handle side effects, Vue does a bit of both.

 Let's start by taking a look at Vue's lifecycle method of handling a side effect.